Find Affordable College Courses

 75 Yearly Graduations

-University of Northern Colorado comes in at #20 on our list of the most popular colleges offering master's degrees in parks and rec.
+University of Northern Colorado comes in at #20 on our list of the most popular colleges offering master's degrees in parks & rec.
 Roughly 11,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,127 per year, while in-state graduate students, on average, pay $11,192 per year.
-During the 2020-2021 academic year, 75 people received their master's degree in parks and rec from University of Northern Colorado.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 37% were women.
+The average in-state tuition for full-time undergraduates is $8,784 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 75 people received their master's degree in parks & rec from University of Northern Colorado.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+Those who complete their master's degree in parks & rec at University of Northern Colorado make a median salary of 44,749.

 Major Annual Degrees Awarded